 Jason B. Jones is a non-profit executive with 20 years of experience in the museum field.
 He graduated from John F. Kennedy University with a M.A. in Museum Studies and an M.B.A. in Museum Management.
 Jason also holds a B.A.F.A. in the History of Photography from the University of New Mexico, and his museum background includes 10+ years of experience in the art shipping business.
 Jason specializes in collaborating with external stakeholders and loves working for an organization that encourages the museum field to think deeply about community collaboration, diversity, and social impact in museums.
 He currently serves on the Tulsa Artist Fellowship advisory committee and the advisory board for the Charles Redd Center for Western Studies at Brigham Young University.
 Jason lives in Tulsa, Oklahoma, where he also plays on a local sandlot baseball team.

-Jessica Noyes is a communications professional with a passion for building authentic communities between brand and audience.
-Through the development, distribution, and strategic management of social media content, Jessica increases brand awareness and adds value beyond the visuals.
-Jessica has an M.A. in Museum Studies from the University of San Francisco, where she studied Instagram marketing strategies specifically pertaining to small museums.
-Jessica holds a B.A. in Art History, a B.A. in Fine Art, and a Career Minor in Museum Studies from Sonoma State University.
+Jessica Noyes is an emerging museum professional with a passion for building authentic communities through creative marketing and communications.
+Jessica graduated with an M.A. in Museum Studies from the University of San Francisco, where she focused her studies on social media best practices, specifically pertaining to small museums.
+Jessica also holds a B.A. in Art History, a B.A. in Fine Art, and a Career Minor in Museum Studies from Sonoma State University.
 Jessica truly enjoys working for a non-profit organization that provides services and support to professionals across the museum field.
 Jessica lives in San Francisco, California.